yxtay/datasciencecoursera/3-getting-and-cleaning-data/assessment/Cookbook.md

 - mean of standard deviation of body gyroscope frequency domain signal in the Z direction in hertz

-**FrequencyDomainBodyAcceleratorMagnitudeMean**
+**FrequencyDomainBodyAccelerometerMagnitudeMean**

-- mean of mean body accelerator magnitude frequency domain signal in hertz
+- mean of mean body accelerometer magnitude frequency domain signal in hertz

-**FrequencyDomainBodyAcceleratorMagnitudeStandardDeviation**
+**FrequencyDomainBodyAccelerometerMagnitudeStandardDeviation**

-- mean of standard deviation of body accelerator magnitude frequency domain signal in hertz
+- mean of standard deviation of body accelerometer magnitude frequency domain signal in hertz

-**FrequencyDomainBodyAcceleratorJerkMagnitudeMean**
+**FrequencyDomainBodyAccelerometerJerkMagnitudeMean**

-- mean of mean body accelerator jerk magnitude frequency domain signal in hertz
+- mean of mean body accelerometer jerk magnitude frequency domain signal in hertz

-**FrequencyDomainBodyAcceleratorJerkMagnitudeStandardDeviation**
+**FrequencyDomainBodyAccelerometerJerkMagnitudeStandardDeviation**

-- mean of standard deviation of body accelerator jerk magnitude frequency domain signal in hertz
+- mean of standard deviation of body accelerometer jerk magnitude frequency domain signal in hertz

 **FrequencyDomainBodyGyroscopeMagnitudeMean**